iHaagcom/PPTX2HTML/README.md

 Adjusting the duration of the slides will not impact the movie duration, so if the movie is 1 hour, the slideshow will not move to the next html file until that movie has finished.
 Audio joins across slides with a slight delay.
 Work needs to be done to get the transcriptions lined up completely as this is experimental. ive included in the release a compiled exe using auto-py-to-exe.
+The logs also need to be fixed up to be more presentable.

 Version 2.2.1 (Customise the place holders for predefined export locations in the dropdown box/comboBox)
 ![image](https://github.com/user-attachments/assets/2c8232ff-d421-42e9-b0b3-cde563251f24)